Skip to content

 Kung Fu

-Kung Fu (China) and Wushu are two popular terms that have become synonymous with Chinese Martial arts .
+Kung Fu (China) and Wushu are two popular terms that have become synonymous with Chinese Martial Arts.
 However, the two Chinese terms have very different meanings.
-Wushu can be interpreted in many different ways as being traditions in the martial arts.
-Kung-Fu, on the other hand, can be used in any context - even outside of martial arts.
+Wushu can be interpreted in many different ways as traditions within martial arts.
+Kung Fu, on the other hand, can be used in any context – even outside of martial arts.

-Kung Fu (gung fu) describes an accomplishment or skill of techniques, which is achieved through long and hard work.
-Wushu is a more precise term to indicate that it concerns activities in the field of martial arts.
+Kung Fu (gung fu) describes an achievement or skill in techniques, attained through long and hard work.
+Wushu is a more precise term to indicate activities related to martial arts.

-Training schedules of Chinese Martial arts generally consist of the following components: basic techniques, forms, applications of self-defense techniques and weapons training.
-Of course, each style has its own syllabus.
+Training programs in Chinese Martial Arts generally consist of the following components: basic techniques, forms, applications of self-defense techniques, and weapons training.
+Each style naturally has its own syllabus.

-China has one of the oldest documented histories of Martial Arts practice traditions in the world, and probably the most styles of any community in the world.
+China has one of the oldest documented histories of martial arts traditions in the world.
+It also likely has the most styles of any community worldwide.

-Traditional Chinese martial arts movements, such as Shaolin Kung Fu, often involved the study of martial arts.
+Traditional Chinese martial arts schools, such as Shaolin Kung Fu, often focused on the study of martial arts.

 Martial Arts in Modern Culture

 References to the concepts and practices of Chinese martial arts can be found in culture.
-Historically, the influence of Chinese martial arts can be found in books and in the performing arts.
+Historically, the influence of Chinese martial arts can be seen in literature and performing arts.

-The concept of 'gi' (chi or ch'i is also possible) is based on the inner energy that all living beings have within them to be able to move and such.
+The concept of 'qi' (also spelled chi or ch'i) is based on the inner energy that all living beings have to move and function.

 History of Kung Fu

-The origins of Chinese Martial arts go back over six thousand years.
+The origins of Chinese Martial Arts date back over six thousand years.
 The history of Kung Fu is also centuries old.
-To defend themselves, to hunt and as military training.
+It was developed for self-defense, hunting, and military training.

-Everyone knows Bruce Lee, the legendary actor who introduced the entire genre of martial arts to the general public.
-But there are more celebrities in the kung-fu world.
+Everyone of course knows Bruce Lee, the legendary actor who made the entire martial arts film genre famous to the general public.
+But there are more celebrities in the kung fu world.